aziflaj/aziflaj.github.io/src/data/blog/2025-08-18-notes-ui-deadlocks-overengineering.md

 > - _001_ - [Designing my Workflow Engine](/posts/notes-designing-workflow-engine)
 > - _002_ - [Kubernetized](/posts/notes-kubernetized)

-Last time you read one of these notes, Runbook had to be demoed via a bunch of terminals running at the same time: one for orchestration logs, one for K8s pods, a third one for job logs, and a forth one to trigger workflows and run commands.
+Last time you read one of these notes, Runbook had to be demoed via a bunch of terminals running at the same time: one for orchestration logs, one for K8s pods, a third one for job logs, and a fourth one to trigger workflows and run commands.

 Though all that can be used to prove the workflows run as expected, it doesn't make for a sellable product that appeals to CEOs and CTOs who prefer a clickable UI.